 It's all about the hands.
 They have that quality one is always looking for in cover imagery - tension or ambivalence.
 You can't quite tell if the hands are touching.
 The physicality is intimate either way, but in that uncertainty about whether the one man's thumb is quite reaching the other's hand, is the feeling of intriguing uncertainty that draws one into a novel.
 I think.

 I chose the title typography based on the idea of era-appropriate handwriting.
-The novel is first-person with something of the feel of a memoir, which connects, and I think the aesthetic also connects to Barry's style, particularly gloriously in use in this novel - the beautiful lyricism of his writing.
+The novel is first-person with something of the feel of a memoir, so handwriting feels apt. and I think handwriting also, appropriately, connotes lyricism.

-Feeling quite pleased with that but knowing that the proof is really in trying to turn these choices into a style guide applied across other covers, I turned to A Thousand Moons.
+Feeling quite pleased with that but knowing that the proof-of-concept is really in trying to turn these choices into a style guide applied across other covers, I turned to A Thousand Moons.

 It's interesting.
-A Thousand Moons looks extremely 90s or 2000s where I don't think Days Without End does - but does perhaps look a little old-fashion ed in its design tropes.
+The same template ends up with A Thousand Moons looking extremely 90s or 2000s where I don't think Days Without End does.
 Framing a vintage photograph to crop the head off was a very popular choice in the 2010s.
-Because it was normally something applied to single female figures, the Days Without End cover doesn't suffer for that association but A Thousand Moons does.
+Perhaps because it was normally something applied to single female figures, the Days Without End cover doesn't suffer for that association but A Thousand Moons does.

 Of course I'm using that framing for the same reason it was so popular then.
 Cropping out faces allows one to use images whose faces might not match your character's very well, it helps turn specific photographs of individuals into more symbolic and abstract ones.
 It allows one to focus on other details that might be the important part.
 In both of these examples, what's important is the hands.
 Faces pull focus.